v1605/zaparoo-esp32-pn532-fork/README.md

 * A PN532 (in I2C mode) or RC522 Module
 * (Optional) A SD Card module (Note: Only supported with PN532 Module installed)
 * (Optional) A MAX98357a board and speaker
 * (Optional) PWM Rumble motor.
-You can use a preconstructed board or build your own using a transistor and motor.
+You can use a pre-constructed board or build your own using a transistor and motor.
 * (Optional) LED's for Pwr, Wifi, & Game Launch indication.

 ## Required Libaries (Which may have their own dependencies)